How to Build the Best PC for 3D Rendering and Animation

 High-Performance Build ($1800)

 Professional level build.
 Very high performance, although not twice as much as the higher value Price-to-Performance build.

 If you’ve got 3D design work to do in a professional capacity and want to minimize the amount of time you're wasting with tools, then this is an excellent build for you.

-This build sports an unlocked i7 processor, with the highest single-threaded performance of any CPU.
-This build will have the highest performance for creating, modifying, and animating 3D models.
+This build sports a new Ryzen 7 CPU, with the some of the highest single-threaded and multi-threaded performance of any CPU.
+This build will have exceptional performance for creating, modifying, and animating 3D models.
 It will have very good rendering performance, although not as high as the more expensive builds.

 This build also has a very efficient and quiet CPU cooler to keep the powerful CPU running cool and reliable, a graphics card with enormous performance for CUDA rendering, one of the fastest SSDs around, and a very high quality power supply.

 If you want to do any gaming, this PC will handle all games smoothly at up to 4K.